-Welcome to the Programming Committee resources page for CFUZ!
+Welcome to the Programming Department resources page for CFUZ!
 Our aim is to have this page

 be your go-to for all things related to programming at CFUZ.
 If you have any questions, or